Exhibit Booking

 Cecil Miskin

-These members are responsible to the NBF board and make decisions on behalf of the NBF.
-They are also responsible for defining, selecting and communicating desired content in line with NBF goals to the larger exhibit team.
+Cecil serves as a liaison between the Kauffman Museum and the National Buffalo Foundation and is responsible for defining, selecting and communicating desired content in line with NBF goals to the larger exhibit team.

 Kauffman Museum